lyoness1/feel-less-guilty/README.md

 # Guiltless

-Guiltless is an interactive web application that suggests themed treat destinations for food and drinks based on the day of the week, a user’s starting location, and preferred walking distance.
+Guiltless is an interactive web application that recommends themed treat destinations for food and drinks based on alliterative suggestions for the day of the week, a user’s starting location, and preferred walking distance.
 Most importantly, Guiltless uses humor (and a bit of sass) to eliminate decision fatigue by providing the user with fewer, simpler choices and encouraging users to explore the city by walking.

 https://guiltless.herokuapp.com/